AntonRize/WILL/relativistic-foundations.md

 Let’s unpack the terms:

-- $R_s$ is the critical radius for a given mass – essentially the Schwarzschildradius (the radius of a black hole event horizon for that mass).
+- $R_s$ is the critical radius for a given mass – essentially the Schwarzschild radius (the radius of a black hole event horizon for that mass).
 - $r_d$ is the distance from the center we are considering (the current radius).
 - $\rho$ is the energy density (including mass as energy) at that radius.
 - $\rho_{\max}$ is the critical density at that radius, meaning the maximum energy density that location can sustain without collapsing into a black hole.